Alexander-Lancellott/MH-HP-Overlay-For-3DS-Emulator/README.md

 ### HP update time

-The `hp_update_time` option in the `config.ini` file allows you to adjust the refresh time of the HP value in seconds.
-By default, this value is set to `1` second, which is the minimum possible value.
+The `hp_update_time` option in the `config.ini` file allows you to adjust the HP value update interval in seconds.
+The default value is `0.5`, which is equivalent to 500 milliseconds, and the minimum value is `0.1`.

-You can modify this value to increase the time interval for refreshing the HP value.
-Higher values will increase the update interval, potentially reducing the frequency of HP value updates.
+You can modify this value to increase or decrease the time interval for updating the HP value.

 Remember to close and reopen the overlay after making changes to the `config.ini` file for these adjustments to take effect.